Biden Wants To Reengage With The World, But His Ambassadors Are Mostly Absent

 According to the American Foreign Service Association, more than 43% of Trump's ambassadorial appointments were political appointees, while 30.5% were political for Obama and 31.8% for Bush.

-The White House says Biden hopes to keep political appointments to about 30% of ambassador picks.
+The White House said Biden hopes to keep political appointments to about 30% of ambassador picks.

-Psaki says the president supports promoting career foreign service officers, but she added the president also feels there are qualified nominees in the private sector who will make "excellent representatives" overseas.
+Psaki said the president supports promoting career foreign service officers, but she added the president also feels there are qualified nominees in the private sector who will make "excellent representatives" overseas.

-For some former U.S. diplomats like Brett Bruen, who served as director of global engagement in the Obama administration, that's not enough.
+For some former U.S. diplomats such as Brett Bruen, who was director of global engagement in the Obama administration, that's not enough.

 Only 1 woman has served as US ambassador in Buenos Aires during the 198 year history of diplomatic relations w/Argentina— Brett Bruen (@BrettBruen) August 7, 2021